 Combivir contains two drugs, AZT and 3TC, which belong to a group of drugs called nucleoside analogues.
 AZT and 3TC interfere with an enzyme called reverse transcriptase (RT), which is used by HIV-infected cells to make new viruses.
 Since AZT and 3TC both inhibit, or reduce the activity of this enzyme, Combivir causes HIV-infected cells to produce fewer viruses.

 How do people with HIV use Combivir?

 Combivir is used in combination with several other antiretroviral drugs, usually including drugs from different classes, such as protease inhibitors and/or non-nukes (non-nucleoside reverse transcriptase inhibitors).
 Combinations such as this are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither Combivir nor any other antiretroviral medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he/she monitors your health.